josh-segal/josh-segal/README.md

 ## Hi there 👋 I'm Joshua Segal

 A software and ML engineer passionate about utilizing data creatively.
 I am currently leading development of ML in neuroimaging at [The Garner Lab](https://www.garnerlab.hms.harvard.edu/), Harvard Medical School.
-Previously I have worked on ETL pipelines for a nationwide non-profit organization.
+Previously I have worked on ETL pipelines for a nationwide non-profit organization and built my own full stack [web-app](https://tourist-412606.uk.r.appspot.com/).
 I am also pursuing a B.S. in Computer Science with a concentration on Artifical Intelligence and a minor in Mathematics.
 <!--

 Hi there 👋 I'm Thomas George Thomas,